 The Soundbub is designed and patented in the US, so it’s a fairly new product in Australia.
 As far as I can tell it is only available on Amazon Australia if you want to get it locally.

 Even though it’s a new product in Australia, it is already ranked #3 in the Sleep Soothers bestsellers on Amazon AU.

 Here is an official demo video from the founder of Wavehello and Soundbub designer himself:

 Needless to say, I’m keen on getting a Soundbub for baby no.3, but I’ll wait till closer to the due date, because I’m pretty sure even if it’s made of steel my two boys will still be able to destroy it if I let them.

-If you love reading reviews, check out this one I wrote regarding my experience with the Little Ones baby sleep program.
+If you love reading reviews, check out my review of Little Ones baby sleep program.